 Gulf War Illness (GWI) is characterized by persistent symptoms such as chronic headache, widespread pain, cognitive difficulties, unexplained fatigue, gastrointestinal problems, respiratory symptoms, and other abnormalities that are not explained by traditional medical or psychiatric diagnoses.
-This complex set of chronic symptoms may affect as many as 200,000 veterans of the 1990-1991 Gulf War, of the over 700,000 deployed to that region1.
+The population of veterans affected by GWI is a subset of the nearly 700,000 who served during the 1990-1991 Gulf War.
+Studies indicate that approximately 25% to 30% (or 175,000 to 210,000) of Gulf War veterans continue to experience symptoms associated with their deployment as described above.
 The GWIRP focuses its funding on innovative projects that have the potential to make a significant impact on GWI, improving the health and lives of affected service members and their families.

 - $69 million FY06, FY08-13